 There was scattered public interest in the discussions until the weeks before it appeared that the General Plan would be adopted in late 2013.
 At that point there were some concerns about the impact of the document on neighborhoods.

 The open house on Tuesday is the first of three events focused on the General Plan, culminating with an expected Park City Council vote in March.
-The City Council is scheduled to discuss the General Plan and hold a hearing on Thursday and then hold another hearing prior to the anticipated vote on March 6.

 For more information, contact the Planning Department at 615-5061.